-$\begin{tabular}{ll} TABLE~4\\ PARAMETER~ESTIMATES~FOR~THE~DEMAND-SIDE~EQUATION\\ \end{tabular}$ per capita Compensated Variation of introducing minivans is \$1247.
+Consumer welfare effects of introducing minivans.
+The preferred estimates are those of the model with random coefficients, using BLP instruments, and using micro moments.
+Based on these estimates, the mean per capita Compensated Variation of introducing minivans is \$1247.
 This is a very substantial welfare gain.
 Petrin compares this estimated welfare gain with the ones using other models and estimates of the model: OLS logit; IV logit; and IV BLP without micro moments.
-These other models and methods imply estimated welfare gains that are substantially smaller than the preferred model.
+These other models and methods imply estimated welfare gains which are substantially smaller than the preferred model.
 This is mainly because these methods under-estimate the marginal utility of income parameters.